proutray/vagrant_ambari/SingleCluster/README.md

 ##Single cluster with 3 nodes.
 This is a step by step installation guide of HDP 2.3 on a multinode cluster.

+- Check the `ambariserver.sh` file if you want to change the Ambari version.

 ##Assumptions

 - Tested on Mac OSX with 16GB RAM.